mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

    or notify_on_ack.
 This signals to zebra to notify upper level protocols about route installation/update on ack received from the linux kernel or from offload notification.

+.. option:: -s <SIZE>, --nl-bufsize <SIZE>

+   Allow zebra to modify the default receive buffer size to SIZE in bytes.
+Under \*BSD only the -s option is available.

 .. _interface-commands: